Home >> Features >> Sherman Clayberger's Naval History

 Charles Sherman Clayberger enlisted with parental permission in the U.S. Navy in Cleveland, Ohio, in 1931, at the age of 17, and retired in May, 1964.
 I have a variety of personal photos of Sherman Clayberger in uniform, along with a couple newspaper articles about his experiences in Pearl Harbor.
 Additionally, I have begun to find records of the naval vessels he served aboard, or was a passenger.

-Most of the records here come from the collection of WWII U.S. Navy Muster Rolls for 1939-1947, found on Ancestry.com.
+Most of the records here come from the collection of WWII U.S. Navy Muster Rolls for 1939-1947, found on Ancestry.com, and some others from collections on Fold3.com.
 For the moment, those are all the ships with transcribed records available to search through.
-The National Archives have undigitized pre-1939 muster rolls, and many post-1949 muster rolls are digitized but not transcribed.
 I intend to add to this list as more records become available.

 A note about his name: Sometimes he went by Charles, and other times he went by Sherman.
 Most of the personal items I found had him going by Sherman, and was probably intentional to avoid confusion with his father, Charles G. Clayberger.
 As such, I will be using the name Sherman for him on this site.